TExtubation/LoaLMP/README.md

 In *Menu -> System -> Preferences -> Hardware -> Keyboard Shortcuts* I have setup the bottom right button next to the screen so that when it is pressed it runs onboard and pulls up the on-screen keyboard.

+grub-customizer can be used to alter the time it takes for grub to auto start the default command from 5 to whatever you want.

 If you are wanting to do some experimenting on the Loki but do not want to go thru the hassle of plugging in the hub as well as a keyboard and mouse.
 Then install x11vnc

 ```